imphys/smlm_datafusion2d/README.md

 ```

 ## Example Usage
-The DIPImage toolbox for MATLAB is required, please see http://www.diplib.org
-for installation instructions.

 An example of how to use the code on experimental and simulated data is shown
 in the MATLAB script `demo_all2all.m`.